rpede/tutorial-fullstack-ci/README.md

 I think it is generally a good idea to set a timeout for each job, just in case it goes rouge and never stops.
-The reason is that have a limited amount of minutes each month depending on your billing plan.
+The reason is that your have a limited amount of minutes each month depending on your billing plan.
 You likely don't have to worry too much about it though.
 Since there is a decent amount of minutes already included even on the free plan.